Stokksnes - Aurora over Vestrahorn Mountains

 That might involve a lot of traveling and not much sleep, but in the end - if you are there just to see the lights - that's defintitly the best you can do.
 And don't go to bed too early, don't give up!
 Sometimes you'll have to - like it says in the Daft Punk song - stay "up all night to get lucky..."! ;-)

 By the way...
 Stokksnes is also well-worth a visit during the day.
-You will find some nice reflections on the black sand beach (photo) and the dunes are a great place to enjoy the soft evening light (photo).
+You'll find some nice reflections on the black sand beach (photo) and the dunes are a great place to enjoy the soft evening light (photo).

 Image data: 13 s at f/4, ISO 1250; Canon EF 16-35mm 1:2.8 L II USM at 32 mm, Metabones-Adapter MB_EF-E-BT4, Sony Alpha 7R II